United Kingdom Warning and Monitoring Organisation

 Each ROC post making frequent observations and forwarding them to group headquarters.
 At Group the raw data was processed to generate bomb detonation locations then estimated yield (bomb size) were calculated.
 Taking into account factors like bomb size and wind direction, the UKWMO would make fallout predictions.
 Live radiation readings from ROC posts were used confirm the path of fallout and amend the prediction if necessary.

 The UKWMO was arranged in Five Sectors containing Five Groups, the Sector Headquarters was colocated with one of the Groups.
 Groups forwarded their observations to Sector who would collate this to create a national picture.
-Sectors had links to our European neighbours Civil Protection authorities to exchange information about fallout that may affect other counties.
+Sectors had links to our European neighbours civil protection authorities to exchange information about fallout that may affect other countries.
 The organisational structure set in 1973 remained fairly static until 1991.

 On the 10 July 1991, the current Home Secretary Mr Kenneth Baker, announced to parliament that the services of the United Kingdom Warning and Monitoring Organisation were no longer required.
 Its field force, the Royal Observer Corps would be 'Stood-Down' on 30 September 1991.

 Former members meet socially via the Royal Observer Corp Association, (ROCA).
 Many of the monitoring posts have been left derelict but a small number survive thanks to the dedication of a few individuals who have lovingly restored them.
 Many of the Group controls have found other uses and some have been demolished for housing.
 In Bedford, for example, Observer Close MK40 4EU is all that remains of the former ROC Group Headquarters.
-The York control has been restored to the state it was in at stand down and has opened a Museum run by English Heritage.
+The York Group control has been restored to the state it was in at stand down, and English Heritage has opened it as a Museum.